jakeqaverch/Engagement-Survey/README.md

 | Caucasian        |                 13.36 |                2.23 |
 | Hispanic         |                 11.33 |                2.07 |
 | Other            |                 11.04 |                1.88 |

+- African American, Hispanic, and Other employees scored lower on overall satisfaction.

 ### Work-Life Balance
 | Race             |   Mean |   Std |